 This letter/recommendation should be brought to the RCC Admissions Office for approval.
 If approval is granted, the College will advise the student of registration procedures.
+Students may enroll in science, math, and technology college transfer courses in addition to most major courses in our Applied Science programs.
+Students may not enroll in transferable general education courses, physical education, college success skills, developmental courses (courses numbered below 100), or cooperative education courses.
 The student will be required to pay fees and shall be treated as all other RCC students.
 No tuition will be charged.
 Grades will be recorded and permanent academic records will be on file at the College.
 No financial aid is available.